News

 December 24, 2021

 I have been turned into a reptile by the incredibly innovative artist Laura Milkins.
-Thank you, Laura, for melding my image with this beautiful endangered, extremely aquatic & secretive Mexican Gartersnake.
-I’m honored to join the series.
+Thank you, Laura, for melding my image with this beautiful, endangered, extremely aquatic & secretive Mexican Gartersnake.
+I’m honored to be part of the series.

 ~~~~~~~~~~~~~~~~~~~